MR-OIRU/MR-OIRU/README.md

 ### :woman_technologist: About Me :
 I'm Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Thailand.
-I have practiced and developed my web development skills through self-learning, including using tools like ChatGPT to practice and build mini projects using ReactJS and NodeJS.
+I have practiced and developed my web development skills through self-learning, <br>
+including using tools like ChatGPT to practice.
 I have an understanding of working with RESTful APIs and Responsive Web Design.
-I am determined to grow and enhance my skills as a Web Developer.

 ---